AumS0910/Credit-Management-System/README.md

 - **Password**: admin123

 ### Accessing the Dashboard
-1. Login using the API endpoint: `POST /api/login` or use the frontend at `http://localhost:3000`
+1. Login using the API endpoint: `POST /api/admin/login` or use the frontend at `http://localhost:3000`
 2. Access the modern dashboard at `http://localhost:3000`

 ### API Endpoints

+**Note**: Most API endpoints require an `Admin-ID` header for authentication.

 #### Authentication
 - `POST /api/admin/register` - Register new admin